scristobal/scristobal/README.md

 ### Hi there 👋

-I am Samuel Cristobal, but everybody call me Samu.
-I work at DataBeacon a small startup committed to disrupt the aviation industry with Artificial Intelligence.
+I am Samu.
+I work and co-funded at DataBeacon a startup committed to disrupt the aviation industry with Artificial Intelligence.

-Unfortunately most of my work is stored in private repositories, so there is not much to show just yet.
+Most of my work is stored in private repositories, so there is not much to show just yet.
 But maybe something pops up soon!